standardnotes/snjs/specification.md

 To sign into an account, clients first make a request to the server to retrieve the key params for a given email.
 This endpoint is public and non-authenticated (unless the account has two-factor authentication enabled).
 The client then uses the retrieved key params to generate a `rootKey`, and uses the `rootKey.serverPassword` to authenticate the account.

 Note that by default, the client trusts the protocol version the server reports.
 The client uses this protocol version to determine which cryptographic primitives (and their parameters) to use for key generation.
 This raises the question of, what happens if a malicious server underreports an account's version in order to weaken key generation parameters?
-For example, if a user's account is 004, but the server reports 002, then the client will proceed to generate a `serverPassword` using outdated primitives.
+For example, if a user's account is 004, but the server reports 002, the client will proceed to generate a `serverPassword` using outdated primitives.

-There are two safeguards to protect against this scenario:
+There are two safeguards against this scenario:

 1. Older protocol versions are expired and become no longer supported after a certain period.
 2. Clients may sign in with a flag known as "strict sign in" (SSI).
 SSI ensures that the client _always_ signs in with the client-side _hardcoded latest version_ of the protocol.
 For example, if a client with SNJS 004 support attempts to sign in with SSI enabled, and the server reports a protocol version of 002 for a given account, the client will refuse this sign-in, and will not proceed with key generation.
 SSI is a user-controlled option.
 Clients cannot be programmed to default to SSI, as otherwise, users would be unable to sign in to their account whenever a new protocol version is available.